 However, Charlemagne’s sons would begin squabbling after his death, and the territories would soon be divided again.

-Although Paris was not the capital, several important buildings like the Cathédrale Saint Denis, the royal palace on the Île de la Cité, and the Sainte-Chapelle church began construction during this era.
+Although Paris was not the capital, several important buildings like the Cathédrale Saint Denis, the royal palace on the Île de la Cité began construction during this era.

 8. Paris becomes an economic powerhouse in the Middle Ages.

 It became the main residence of the Kings of France in the 10th century, becoming a major economic powerhouse on the Right Bank, with the trade of wheat, fish and cloth along the river.

-A large market was founded in 1110 called the Marché de Rungis in the center of what is today the 2nd arrondissement of Paris.
+A large market was founded in 1110 called the Marché les Halles in the center of what is today the 1st arrondissement of Paris.
 (The food market has now been moved outside the city to the town of Rungis on the south side.)
 Today, the area is a large mall and metro station known as Chatelet-Les Halles.

 9. The Château du Louvre is built to protect trade.